|

 - Your personal attention to the customer’s preferred name will give customer satisfaction.

-Remember the value of pausing.
+Remember the value of pausing

 - A short pause prepares listeners for something important which follows or it allows something to sink in which has just been heard.